microsoft/CCF/doc/audit/index.rst

 Audit
 =====

-The high-integrity guarantees of CCF are enforced by a unique :term:`Merkle Tree` which records all transactions that mutate the key-value store.
+The high-integrity guarantees of CCF are enforced by a single :term:`Merkle Tree` which records all transactions that mutate the key-value store.
 The root of the Merkle Tree is regularly signed by the primary node and the signature is recorded in the ``ccf.signatures`` key-value map.
 Like any other transaction, the signature transaction is also recorded in the ledger, which allows for offline auditability of the service.

 .. note:: The :ref:`CCF Python package <quickstart/install:Python Package>` provides the ``ledger`` module to easily parse the ledger.
 More details :doc:`here <ledger_python>`.